Transaction Model

 A Penumbra transaction is a bundle of actions that effect changes to the chain state, together with additional data controlling how those actions are executed or providing additional metadata.
 All actions in the transaction are executed together, and the transaction succeeds or fails atomically.
 A transaction body has four parts:

-3. An optional set of DetectionData that helps third-party servers detect transactions using Fuzzy Message Detection;
+that helps third-party servers detect transactions using Fuzzy Message Detection; - An optional

 The Transaction Signing section describes transaction authorization.